saireddyavs/Ansible-Docker-OR-AWS/README.md

 ## Details

 Deploy any number of EC2 Sample flask web servers with  mysql  and Extra EC2 instance which monitor all web servers.

-#### update-1
-Now you can also deploy application using Docker Containers in your computer.
+ you can also deploy application using Docker Containers in your computer.